EPA assessment area

 Assessment of a site under audit adjacent to the EPA assessment area previously identified 49,000 micrograms per cubic metre (μg/m3) of TCE in shallow soil vapour and the auditor notified the EPA of a potential significant hazardous circumstance.
 This was remediated by the responsible party at the time, and follow up testing identified significantly reduced TCE in shallow soil vapour.

 The notification however, indicated there may be an up gradient offsite source.
 The EPA understands that the same historical activities were likely to have been undertaken elsewhere in the assessment area.
 The reports held were undertaken over the last decade and the EPA identified a number of data gaps because they were completed prior to soil vapour being considered together with groundwater.
-The EPA is undertaking the works to gather more data to understand the composition of the soil vapour, and whether any additional assessment works are required.

 What information does the EPA hold in regards to Unley?

 The EPA holds a number of site contamination assessment reports for several sites between Charles Lane and Mary Street at Unley.
 The area comprises a mix of commercial, industrial and residential land.
 Site contamination is believed to come from historical industrial land uses such as refrigeration manufacturing, furniture manufacturing, cabinet making, boot making and a drapery.

 South Australia has a proud manufacturing history and some chemical disposal and handling practices in these industries, that were considered appropriate at the time, are no longer acceptable by today’s environmental standards.
 Certain chemicals found in groundwater can cause health problems if people are exposed to high enough concentrations over long periods of time.